ilmax/site/content/posts/k3s-raspberry-dns/index.md

 TXT     test        "heritage=external-dns,external-dns/owner=external-dns,external-dns/resource=httproute/demo-dns-site/nginx-service-http-route"
 ```

 There you have it, now you see how to configure ExternalDNS with Traefik, you can pick to generate A records or CNAME easily using either a `Service`, a Traefik `IngressRoute` or an `HTTPRoute`.
-You can pick the option you prefer based on your network requirements, in my case, I went with the A record.
+You can pick the option you prefer based on your network requirements, in my case, I went with the A record because the IP of my ingress controller service never changes.

 ## Troubleshooting